matevz-kovacic/matevz-kovacic/README.md

 [Kernel](https://research.nvidia.com/benchmarks/sol-execbench/kernel/94) ·
 [Full campaign writeup](https://github.com/matevz-kovacic/active-model/blob/main/sol-execbench-094/README.md)

-**Autonomy boundary.** Autonomous search reached ≈#8 — three candidate implementations generated, implemented and evaluated on B200 in under four hours.
+**Autonomy boundary.** Autonomous search reached ≈#8 — three candidate architectures written and evaluated on B200 in under four hours, from the public specification and reference implementation.
 Active Model produced every implementation, experiment, measurement and attribution in the campaign.
-As research lead I set strategy and, in the final optimization rounds, named specific techniques to try: seven proposals, of which the model adopted three and refuted four against its own measurements, each with a mechanism identified.
+As research lead I chose the target kernel and set strategy, and in the final optimization rounds named specific techniques to try: 13 proposals, of which the model adopted three and refuted 10 against its own measurements, each with a mechanism identified.
 It independently found the largest single defect — a compiler-flag regression costing ~1.6× on the hot path — and the profiling result that explained the remaining gap.

 ### modded-nanogpt — autonomous 8×H100 LLM-training optimization